tcwarner/Demonstration/Demo/Term Project/readme.txt

 This was my final project for 15-112 Fundamentals of Programming and Computer Science.
+This project takes inputs of chemical formulas and draws them in 3D.
+See description.txt for more information.

 To install vpython:
 In the command prompt, enter: